 Criteria Conformance Level Remarks and Explanations 302.8 With Limited Reach and Strength.
 Where a manual mode of operation is provided, ICT shall provide at least one mode of operation that is operable with limited reach and limited strength.
 Supports iOS includes Accessibility features to assist users with limited reach and strength: Switch Control allows users to control iPhone using an adaptive device such as a switch, a joystick, the space bar on a keyboard, or a single tap on the Multi-touch trackpad.
 AssistiveTouch which is designed to allow users to control iPhone, perform gestures like a pinch, multi-finger swipe, or use Siri without fine motor control.
-Touch Accommodations which is designed to allow users to control how iPhone responds to touch by modifying its response to duration and frequency of touch events.
-Back Tap which is designed to allow users to configure and trigger convenient tasks, when the back of the iPhone is tapped.
-Double tap and triple tap can be used.
+Touch accommodations which is designed to allow users to control how iPhone responds to touch by modifying its response to duration and frequency of touch events.
 Dictation which is designed to allow users to speak into any text field using the built-in microphone and have the text transcribed back.
+Full keyboard access allows users to completely navigate the system using only the keyboard or device that acts as a keyboard.
+This includes using Tab and arrow cursor keys to navigate, and the ability to assign hot keys to commands that open system preferences, Dock, control center, Notification Center, Apple Pay, and trigger SOS.
+Sticky keys which is designed to allow a series of single key presses to be interpreted as a multiple keystroke combination.
+Slow keys which is designed to put a delay between when a key is pressed and when it is accepted by the system.
+Adjustable keyboard repeat delay which is designed to prevent accidental entry of multiple single keystrokes.
 Siri supports natural-language voice commands to send messages, track down files, create reminders, search the web, and more.
 Siri is integrated with VoiceOver allowing users to have answers read out-loud.